vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/complicated_recursion.md

 ## A More Complicated Example of Recursion
 Anyone really keen to learn about recursion (I suspect very few) might wish to take a look at this code.
-It was written quite quickly, so may not be as elegant as it could be, but it does seem to work.
+There are features in the code that might not be familiar yet (such as .m files consisting of multiple functions), but reading (and understanding) examples of code can be a good way to learn.

 Copy/paste the following into a file called ``noughtcross.m``, and type ``noughtcross`` in MATLAB to run it: